Prashant-17-11/CopyCat/README.md

 At the bottom of this file, create a const styles.
 Set its value to be an object that holds divStyles and imgStyles.
 Export this styles object.

+## Task 6

+Go back to CopyCat.js and import styles.

+In the JSX in the render() method, set the div element's style to divStyles.
+Use imgStyles for the img element.

+Give h1 a single property: marginBottom: 80.

 ###

 # Getting Started with Create React App